 This is just how I do it:

 I usually use about 3 cucumbers for my pickles, which gets me about 2-3 Mason jars of pickles (depending on the size of the cucumber- Costco has big cucumbers in a 3 pack, which is what I usually use.)
-I usually get a cabbage as well to make kraut, and I use the top cabbage leaves to push down the pickles in the jar (but you can use something like a Pickle Pipe or even fermentation weights!).
+Also, I get a cabbage as well to make kraut, and I use the top cabbage leaves to push down the pickles in the jar (but you can use something like a Pickle Pipe or even fermentation weights!).

 After their refreshing ice bath, I add them to a salt water brine.
 I add 1 Tablespoon of Himalayan Pink salt to a quart mason jar, fill with about 2 cups of water, and stir until most of the salt is dissolved.
 Then I add enough cucumbers to almost fill the jar, pop in 1-2 garlic cloves, and put the cabbage leaf over it to push the cucumbers down in the brine.